Texas Rollergirls: Influence on the derby revival and WFTDA

 Texas Rollergirls, the first flat-track roller derby league, has had major influence on the evolution and growth of the sport.
 Texas is credited with directly inspiring the formation of WFTDA-founding member leagues in Chicago, Madison, and Minnesota, among countless others.
 The track and rules used by the WFTDA were originally defined by the Texas Rollergirls, and even the Hydra Trophy, awarded annually to the winner of the WFTDA Championships, is named after founding member (and the first WFTDA president) Jennifer "Hydra" Wilson.

 Teams

 The home teams of the Texas Rollergirls are the Hell Marys, the Honky Tonk Heartbreakers, the Hotrod Honeys, and the Hustlers.
+The players also compete regionally and nationally as the Homies.

 In 2007, Texas Rollergirls began supporting and training additional skaters who were interested in playing flat track derby more informally and recreationally.
 In addition to the main WFTDA league, the Texas Rollergirls Rec 'n' Rollerderby league consists of over 50 recreational skaters who compete with one another in informal flat-track games in Austin.

 During 2018, the league announced it was renaming its travel B teams as the Texas Chainsaws.